auth0/docs/articles/api/management/v2/tokens-flows.md

 #### Why this changed

 Having a token that never expires can be very risky, in case an attacher gets hold of it.
-If the token expires within a few hours the attacker has only a small window to abuse access your protected resources.
+If the token expires within a few hours the attacker has only a small window to access your protected resources.

 ## Can I still get a non-expiring token?

 Using Auth0 UI, no you cannot.
-If you need however a work-around to the old way, you can generate a token using [JWT.io](https://jwt.io/).
+However, if you need a work-around to the old way, you can generate a token using [JWT.io](https://jwt.io/).

 <div class="alert alert-danger">Long-lived tokens compromise your security.
 Following this process is <strong>NOT</strong> recommended.</div>